joelshep/Tape/README.md

 square can hold a single 16-bit character, so the default capacity of the machine is 8192 16-bit words, or 16 KB.

-The "head" of the reader -- i.e., the initial scanned square -- defaults to the middle of the
+The "head" of the reader -- i.e., the initial scanned square -- defaults to the square with index 2048: about 1/4 of the length of the tape from the leftmost (zero-index) square.
-tape: the square with index 4096.

 The machine understands six instructions:
 * R - Move the head one square to the right.